wazuh/wazuh-qa/deps/wazuh_testing/wazuh_testing/qa_docs/README.md

 ## Schema
 The schema file of the tool is located at **qa-docs/schema.yaml**.

-The shema fields are specified in the [qa-docs wiki](https://github.com/wazuh/wazuh-qa/wiki/Documenting-tests-using-the-qadocs-schema#schema-blocks)
+The shema fields are specified in the `qa-docs documenting test`[wiki](https://github.com/wazuh/wazuh-qa/wiki/Documenting-tests-using-the-qadocs-schema#schema-blocks) in the schema section.

 ## Installation